go-testfixtures/testfixtures/README.md

 }

 func prepareTestDatabase() {
-    // see about compatible databases in this page below err = testfixtures.LoadFixtures(FIXTURES_PATH, db, &testfixtures.PostgreSQLHelper{})
+    // see about all compatible databases in this page below err = testfixtures.LoadFixtures(FIXTURES_PATH, db, &testfixtures.PostgreSQLHelper{})
     if err != nil {
         log.Fatal(err)